 For non-chemical dusts like diatomaceous earth, place the dust in a small paper bag in which you’ve punched several small holes and shake it over the affected areas.
 You can also put the dust in an old sock and beat it with a stick but we’ve found this method tends to be less accurate as the sock swings wildly with each blow.

-There are several good sources of information for using various plants, household product, and chemicals that work naturally, including Barbara W. Ellis and Fern Marshall Bradley’s The Organic Gardeners’ Handbook of Natural Insect and Disease Control, Dead Snails Leave No Trails by Loren Nancarrow and Janet Hogan Taylor and Natural Pest Control: Alternatives to Chemicals for the Home and Garden by Andrew Lopez.
-Better yet, share your experiences using natural pest controls with us… please!
+There are several good sources of information for using various plants, household products, and chemicals that work naturally, including Barbara W. Ellis and Fern Marshall Bradley’s The Organic Gardeners’ Handbook of Natural Insect and Disease Control, Dead Snails Leave No Trails by Loren Nancarrow and Janet Hogan Taylor and Natural Pest Control: Alternatives to Chemicals for the Home and Garden by Andrew Lopez.
+Better yet, share your experiences with us… please!